Vacant Property Registration Information

 This code is to protect the public health, safety, and welfare in all existing structures, residential and nonresidential, and on all existing premises by establishing minimum requirements and standards for premises, structures, equipment, and facilities for light, ventilation, space, heating, sanitation, protection from the elements, life safety, safety from fire and other hazards, and for safe and sanitary maintenance.

-The housing specialist investigates complaints and conducts routine, systematic unit ratings throughout 31 defined sections of the city.
+The Code Enforcement Administrator investigates complaints and conducts routine, systematic unit ratings throughout 31 defined sections of the city.
 Properties that are found in violation are sent a violation notice referencing the ordinance that is in violation, time frame for compliance, and right to appeal.
 Any questions regarding a violation notice should be directed to the contact person shown on the notice.

 Please be advised that before beginning any repairs or renovations, you should contact the Building Department at (330) 823-5122 for permit requirements, fees, and information.